aimeertaylor/Pv3Rs/README.md

 The core function, `compute_posterior()`, computes per-person posterior probabilities of relapse, recrudescence, and reinfection (recurrence states) using *P. vivax* genetic data on two or more episodes.
-To fully understand the core function, in addition to reading this README in its entirety and the pre-print cited below, we recommend reading the `vignette("demonstrate-usage", "Pv3Rs")` and
-[Understand posterior probabilities](https://aimeertaylor.github.io/Pv3Rs/articles/posterior-probabilities.html).
+To better understand the core function, in addition to reading this README, the documentation accessed via `compute_posterior()`, and the pre-print cited below, we recommend reading the `vignette("demonstrate-usage", "Pv3Rs")` and [Understand posterior probabilities](https://aimeertaylor.github.io/Pv3Rs/articles/posterior-probabilities.html).

 Two other important features: